bitnami/charts/bitnami/sealed-secrets/README.md

 <!--- app-name: Sealed Secrets -->

-# Bitnami package for Sealed Secrets
+# Bitnami Secure Images Helm chart for Sealed Secrets

 Sealed Secrets are "one-way" encrypted K8s Secrets that can be created by anyone, but can only be decrypted by the controller running in the target cluster recovering the original object.